codacy/docs/docs/repositories-configure/configuring-code-patterns.md

 ## Pattern filters

-To make it easier to find relevant patterns, you can use the sidebar to filter the patterns by language (only for tools that support multiple languages), category, or status:
+To make it easier to find relevant code patterns, you can use the sidebar to filter the patterns by language (only for tools that support multiple languages), category, or status:

 ![Filtering code patterns](images/code-patterns-filter.png)

 !!! tip
-    To enable **all patterns** matching a specific category, use the filter to select the relevant patterns and click **Enable all**.
+    To enable **all code patterns** matching a specific category, use the filter to select the relevant patterns and click **Enable all**.

     For example, to enable all Security patterns of a tool, you can use the **Security** filter and click **Enable all**.